daveb1034/OSMUtils/tileserver.md

 sudo useradd -m osm
 sudo passwd osm
 ```
-Setup PostGIS and hstore on the PostgreSQL database
+Setup PostGIS and hstore on the PostgreSQL database and set the osm user password to osm.
 ```
 sudo -u postgres psql
 \c osm